ufal/teitok-tools/README.md

 ## xmltokenize

-Takes any XML file and tokenizes it.
+Takes any XML file and tokenizes its text body (`<text>` for TEI, `<body>` for HTML, other filetypes have to be specified).
 Tokenization is done by adding a token node around each token (by default `<tok>`), where a token is any text surrounded by spaces, with punctuation marks (any character in the Unicode PUNCT block) at the beginning and the end of the words split off as a separate token.
 If the tokenization breaks existing tags, those tags will be split - so `some<i>thing strange<i>` will be tokenized into  `<tok>some<i>thing</i></tok><i> <tok>strange</tok><i>`.
 In rare cases, this process leads to invalid XML and the incorrect XML will not be written back to the file, but rather to /tmp/wrong.xml.
+TEI files can furthermore be optionally segmented into sentences, where a new sentence is supposed after any token !, ?, or .

 Example usage: